2.3.8 - Differences between ordinary waves and variable density water waves.

 Water figures can vary their density in both directions, in close alternating times.
 They can then be mistaken with ordinary waves, those generated by a mechanical force, acting from the outside (wind, passage of a vessel).

-Both ordinary and density waves give the impression that they are moving.
+Both ordinary waves and density waves give the impression that they are moving.

 However, while in ordinary waves, water molecules have some movement, in those of density, individual water molecules do not move; their motion is completely apparent.